paolocaraos/EECS40-Pokeban/README.md

 Notes
 ---------------
-If the player pushes the pokeball too fast into Charizard, the pokeball will disappear.
+If the player pushes the Pokeball too fast into Charizard, the Pokeball will disappear.